 This is an ambitious and strenuous program that encompasses both a fantastic summit climb and superb scenery.
 Please read the ‘Is it for you?’ section on the sidebar to the right.

-Day 3: We retrace or steps as we will descend from the sub alpine into the lush forests on the valley floor that surround Upper Kananaskis Lake.
+Day 3: We retrace our steps as we will descend from the sub-alpine into the lush forests on the valley floor that surround Upper Kananaskis Lake.
 The gentle hike around that lake will allow the past two days of adventure to begin to sink in.
 We will finish our trip back at the Yamnuska office in Canmore.
 Distance 11km, total elevation loss: 575m.

 Guides and Group Size

-Maximum guide to guest ratio is 1:4.
+The maximum guide to guest ratio is 1:4.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by the Province of Alberta.
-Maximum group size is 12.
+The maximum group size is 12.

-Transportation is not included for this program.
-We will rely on guest’s vehicles to reach the trailhead at Upper Kananaskis Lake.
+Transportation is not included in this program.
+We will rely on guests’ vehicles to reach the trailhead at Upper Kananaskis Lake.

 Frequent shuttles connect Calgary International Airport and Canmore.

 Please note that program venues may be within National Parks and/or Kananaskis Country.
 For programs where transportation is not provided by Yamnuska/Canadian Rockies Hiking by Yamnuska, guests will be required to purchase their own pass.

 National Park passes are available both online at https://www.pc.gc.ca/en/voyage-travel/admission and in-person at National park gates and some information centres.

 Kananaskis Country conservation passes are available online at https://www.alberta.ca/kananaskis-conservation-pass.aspx